Frequently Asked Questions re: UAGC Affiliation with the University of Arizona

 -

-Admission to Arizona Online (UArizona’s online degree program) requires completion of the application and if the applicant is under 22, a high school transcript.
-If the applicant is over 22 and has not completed 12 transferrable credits, they will need a high school transcript.
-For more information about the admissions process to Arizona Online, visit Arizona Online Admissions.
+- Applicants to Arizona Online must complete an application and, if under 22 years of age, must provide a high school transcript.
+Applicants over 22 who have not completed 12 transferrable credits also will need a high school transcript.
+Additional admissions criteria may apply for certain programs.
+Further information about the admissions process to Arizona Online is available at https://online.arizona.edu/admissions/how-apply.

 -